AdaCore/spark2014/docs/lrm/source/introduction.rst

 for |SPARK|, following the Ada 2012 RM (other than *Verification Rules*, which is specific to |SPARK|):

 #.
-Syntax: this section gives the format of the |SPARK| aspects and pragmas.
+Syntax: this section gives the format of any |SPARK| specific syntax.

 #.
 Legality Rules: these are rules that are enforced at compile time.
 A
    construct is legal if it obeys *all* of the Legality Rules.